mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

 - Quantity of commodity imported between EU countries.
 - Quantity of commodity produced in the EU countries.

-Trade data for both products imported into the EU and internal EU trade can be accessed through the [Eurostat database](https://ec.europa.eu/eurostat/data/database).
+All the trade data required can be accessed through the [Eurostat database](https://ec.europa.eu/eurostat/data/database).

 <br>